Service Clubs & Organizations

 Ski Club Memberships are $25/person or $50/year for a family.
 Our membership fees go entirely towards the cost of trail grooming.
 A cookie jar is available at the Eco-Centre for anyone who wishes to donate towards the club.
 Memberships may be paid to either Lynda Bartlett or Judy Hartford.

-If you would like someone to show you the trails, more information, or to arrange to borrow skis during a time when the Eco-Centre is closed, call Judy Hartford at 678-2177.
+If you would like someone to show you the trails, more information, or to arrange to borrow skis, call Judy Hartford at 678-2177.

 Welcome to Elk Lake!